jglovier/jglovier.github.io/_posts/2015-03-05-design-advice-for-developers.md

 Regardless of how or when you get critical input, seek it out and make sure you get it from a respectable source.
 Getting off the cuff reactions from people who don't have a sense for good design is rarely helpful, but getting meaningful input from objective parties with a sense for design will always help you see things differently, and help you keep growing.

-## 4. Cultivate a style
+## 4. Cultivate a style.

 Design is a tool.
 Once you see it as such you can begin to think about what you need your tool to accomplish.

 If you are a generalist and you work on lots of different types of projects, like a mechanic who needs many tools nearby you may need many styles of design at your disposal.

 However, if you are a specialist and can get away with focusing your work in a specific area, you can focus on honing a particular style that ends up being your go to tool for solving design problems.

 Since we are specifically talking about cultivating a secondary skill set in this discussion, I would suggest sticking with the later.

 If you're primary work is not actually design, you might find it more helpful to focus on a specific style of design and hone that style while you grow your overall design competence.
 Then, if you find later that you're beginning to master some level of design you may want to explore new styles.

 Either way, it really helps to think about and cultivate a style that works well for you, and that you can become proficient with.

-## 5. Cultivate your taste
+## 5. Cultivate your taste.

 Much of design is really just about taste.
 Styles change, best practices evolve, but good taste is timeless.

 Design taste, much like food taste, is a combination of preference and sophistication.
 Some of what strikes people as good is about preference, and some of what strikes people as good is about learning to recognize good patterns and practices regardless of whether they are your own preference.

 Taste is different from style in that style is about execution, and taste is about appeal.
 Execution has unique characteristics, and generally abides by a set of certain executional principles.

 Taste, however, is more about appealing to a general, universal realm of design principles.
 Any style can be executed in good taste, or poor taste.